How to Grow Crocuses

 The best time to harvest crocus flowers is shortly after they bloom when they are fully open but not yet starting to fade.
 Cut them early in the morning, as this is when the flowers and stems contain the most water.

-Use sharp scissors or garden shears to cut the crocus stems just above the foliage.
-Make sure to cut at a 45-degree angle to help with water absorption, and select only healthy flowers for the best results.
+Use sharp scissors or secateurs to cut the crocus stems just above the foliage. selecting only healthy flowers for the best results.

 Once harvested, immediately place the crocus flowers in a clean vase filled with fresh water.
 You can add flower food to the water to help them last longer.
 To maximise their freshness, change the water and trim the stems slightly each day to improve water uptake.
 Keep the vase in a cool area away from direct sunlight to prevent wilting.